guusj/books/Warbreaker_BrandonSanderson.md

 “Oh, sit down and stop looming over me,” Lightsong said.
 “You’re making the buzzards jealous.”
 Llarimar raised an eyebrow.
 “And which buzzards would that be, Your Grace?”
 “The ones who keep pushing for us to go to war,” Lightsong said waving a hand.
 The priest sat down on one of the patio’s wooden recliners and relaxed as he sat, removing the bulky miter from his head.
 Underneath, Llarimar’s dark hair was plastered to his head with sweat.
 He ran his hand through it.
-During the first few years, Llarimar had remained stiff and formal at all the times.
+During the first few years, Llarimar had remained stiff and formal at all times.
 Eventually, however, Lightsong had worn him down.
 After all, Lightsong was the god.
 In his opinion, if he could lounge on the job, then so could his priests.
 “I don’t know, Your Grace,” Llarimar said slowly, rubbing his chin.
 “I don’t like this.”
 “The queen’s arrival?”
 Lightsong asked.
 Llarimar nodded.
 “We haven’t had a queen in the court for some thirty years.
 I don’t know how the factions will deal with her.”